KenKundert/sshconfig/README.rst

 The configuration of sshconfig involves two files, config.py and hosts.py.
 In config.py you describe networks, proxies, locations, and general defaults.
-In hosts.py, you describe your host entries.
+In hosts.py, you describe the machines you would like to connect to on a regular basis.

 Config
 ''''''